 A futures contract is an agreement to either buy or sell an asset on a publicly-traded exchange.
-The asset is usually a commodity, stock, bond, or currency.
+The asset is a commodity, stock, bond, or currency.
 The contract specifies when the seller will deliver the asset.
 It also sets the price.
 Some contacts allow a cash settlement instead of delivery.

 Future contracts are traded on a commodities futures exchange.
 These include the Chicago Mercantile Exchange, the Chicago Board of Trade, and the New York Mercantile Exchange.
 These are all now owned by the CME Group.
 The Commodities Futures Trading Commission regulates them.
 Buyers and sellers must register with the CFTC.

 The role of the exchange is important in providing a safer trade.
 The contracts go through the exchange's clearing house.
 Technically, the clearinghouse buys and sells all contracts.

 The exchanges make contracts easier to buy and sell by making them fungible.
 That means they are interchangeable.
 But they must be for the same commodity, quantity, and quality.
 They must also be for the same delivery month and location.
 Fungibility allows the buyers to "offset" contracts.
 That's when they buy and then subsequently sell the contracts.
-It allows them to pay off the contract (extinguish it) before the agreed-upon date.
+It allows them to pay off or extinguish the contract before the agreed-upon date.
 For that reason, futures contracts are derivatives.

 How Futures Contracts Affect the Economy

 Companies use futures contracts to lock in a guaranteed price for raw materials such as oil.
 Farmers use them to lock in a sales price for their livestock or grain.
 Futures contracts guarantee they can buy or sell the good at a fixed price.
 They plan to transfer possession of the good under contract.
 The agreement also allows them to know the revenue or costs involved.
 For them, the contracts reduce a significant amount of risk.